opendocsg/slw-judgments-backfill/2015_SGCA_10/report.md

 **_The decision below in CR 13_**

-25     The Applicant accordingly filed CR 13 to set aside the 20 May 2013 Order on the ground that there was something palpably wrong in the decision which thus undermined the exercise of judicial power (see _Yunani bin Abdul Hamid v Public Prosecutor_ [2008] 3 SLR(R) 383 and _Ang Poh Chuan v Public Prosecutor_ [1995] 3 SLR(R) 929), with the Prosecution:
+25     The Applicant accordingly filed CR 13 to set aside the 20 May 2013 Order on the ground that there was something palpably wrong in the decision which thus undermined the exercise of judicial power (see _Yunani bin Abdul Hamid v Public Prosecutor_ <span class="citation">[2008] 3 SLR(R) 383</span> and _Ang Poh Chuan v Public Prosecutor_ <span class="citation">[1995] 3 SLR(R) 929</span>), with the Prosecution:

  (a) making the application before DJ Tan when the matter had been fixed for hearing before DJ Joseph a mere two days after;